VSCodeVim/Vim/ROADMAP.md

 Status | Command | Description
 ---|--------|------------------------------
 :white_check_mark:    |   %		        | find the next brace, bracket, comment, or "#if"/ "#else"/"#endif" in this line and go to its match
-    |:1234:  H		        | go to the Nth line in the window, on the first non-blank
+ :x:   |:1234:  H		        | go to the Nth line in the window, on the first non-blank
-    |        M		        | go to the middle line in the window, on the first non-blank
+  :x:  |        M		        | go to the middle line in the window, on the first non-blank
-    |:1234:  L		        | go to the Nth line from the bottom, on the first non-blank
+  :x:  |:1234:  L		        | go to the Nth line from the bottom, on the first non-blank
     |:1234:  go			| go to Nth byte in the buffer
     |:[range]go[to] [off]	| go to [off] byte in the buffer